hanuljeon95/hanuljeon95.github.io/_posts/2019-02-14-Axiom-of-Regularity.markdown

 [3] Adam Rieger, *Paradox, ZF, and the Axiom of Foundation.*

-[4] Harry Altman, *How can one prove the axiom of collection in ZFC without using the axiom of foundation?*
+[4] Harry Altman, *How can one prove the axiom of collection in ZFC without using the axiom of foundation?* URL: https://math.stackexchange.com/q/1619182.
 (retrived: 2020-03-12 02:56 +0900)